spring-guides/tut-spring-security-and-angular-js/basic/README.md

 You can copy that verbatim into your POM, or just scan it if you are following along from the [source in Github](https://github.com/dsyer/spring-security-angular/tree/master/basic/pom.xml#L43).
 The main points are:

 * We are including some webjars libraries as dependencies (jquery and bootstrap for CSS and styling, and Angular JS for business logic).
 Some of the static resources in those jar files will be included in our generated "angular-bootstrap.*" files, but the jars themselves don't need to be packaged with the application.

+* Twitter Bootstrap has a dependency on jQuery, so we include that as well.
+An Angular JS application that didn't use Bootstrap wouldn't need that since Angular has its own version of the features it needs from jQuery.

 * The generated resources will go in "target/generated-resources", and because that is declared in the `<resources/>` section, they will be packaged in the output JAR from the project, and available on the classpath in the IDE (as long as we are using Maven tooling, e.g. m2e in Eclipse).